Why I care so much about anxiety and depression at work

 These changes just didn’t cut it and by March 2018 I’d had a breakdown and was signed off work for three months.

 During that time I started seeing my third therapist and took the decision to start a course of anti-depressants – which I’m still taking.

 When I went back to work in June that year I was still pretty broken.
 My employers were very supportive and hadn’t blinked at the time I had taken off.
 I was lucky that I had private healthcare, a really supportive team and a good relationship with my manager and HR contact.

 However, there were small things that had a huge impact on me.
 On my first day back at work, I had to clear through three months’ of emails; had to ask for a new password; didn’t know where to sit; wasn’t sure what to say to anyone.
 That first day back could have been made a lot smoother and less anxiety-inducing with some small changes, that wouldn’t have cost the company anything.

 Eight months later when I took redundancy from that role, this was the genesis of mad and sad club.
 The idea that companies are well-intentioned, but a little clueless when it comes to how to support people in managing their mental health at work.

-Work can be hugely triggering for people struggling as I was, with anxiety and depression.
 For me, work gave me huge validation and was the cornerstone of my confidence and self worth.
 So when my performance at work began to dip as I got more unwell, it had a hugely damaging impact on my already fragile mental health and my toxic perfectionism (a phrase coined by my second therapist – thank you!) was out of control.